zhangle1987/codex-to-im/README.md

 - `Claude-to-IM`
 - `Claude-to-IM-skill`

-`codex-to-im` is based on those two projects and has been reworked toward a single-package local app, shared-thread workflow, and optional Codex integration model.
+`codex-to-im` is based on those two projects and has been reworked toward a single-package local app and shared-thread workflow.

 Windows host installation guide: [docs/install-windows.md](D:/codex/Claude-to-IM-skill/docs/install-windows.md)